talaugust/CS598LFall2024/assignments.md

 - Initial thoughts on research questions and methods you would employ to answer these.
 - Clearly articulate RQs/Why/How in pitches.

+### Project resources
+We have compiled some databases, codebases, and compute credits that might be helpful for planning and executing your project.
+Here is a list of [potential resources](https://docs.google.com/document/d/1egODNzkt1N0QpOy6SCZZM1DQrj9lOeSPVCun9zhiH10/edit?usp=sharing).
+Let us know if you have questions about any of it.

 ## Project proposal talk